-It’s an old trope: when someone’s talking about the best choice of new facility for a business, you’ll almost certainly hear “Location, location, location,” somewhere among the sales pitch.
-And, while the saying is tired, it’s consistently remained trued throughout the century’s worth of growth and commerce in our region.
+It’s an old trope: when someone’s talking about the best choice of new facility for a business, you’ll almost certainly hear “Location, location, location,” somewhere in the sales pitch.
+And, while the saying is tired, it’s consistently remained trued throughout more than a century’s worth of growth and commerce in our region.
 Growing businesses have been establishing posts along the Cincinnati-Dayton corridor for decades.
 This has created a mega-corridor of commerce and industry along several major interstates.
 It’s also trickled right across the Ohio River into Northern Kentucky.

 Economic Development Programs help Local Small Businesses Expand